Respecting human rights

 Embed

-To create a global culture around equality, respect and human rights, since 2016 we have continually provided training programs for the entire Group.
+To create a global culture around equality, respect and human rights, we have continually provided training programs for the entire Group since 2016.

-In 2022, the tobacco business launched a new company-wide human rights e-learning module.
+In 2022, the tobacco business launched a new global human rights e-learning module.
 The platform was made accessible to all tobacco business employees via desktop and mobile and in 37 languages.
 It offers a new way of learning about human rights through dynamic and interactive bite-size content.
-The training program helps enable employees to spot human rights impacts and prevent abuses occurring in our workforce and supply chain, working to instill a better understanding of how these issues play out in practice, using practical everyday examples.
+The training program helps enable employees to spot human rights impacts and prevent abuses that may occur in our workforce and supply chain, working to instill a better understanding of how these issues play out in practice, using practical everyday examples.

 Identify and prioritize

-Human rights due diligence is an integral part of our business - it aligns us with the UN Guiding Principles on Business and Human Rights, and enables us to identify actual and potential human rights risks across our own operations and those of our suppliers and partners.
+Human rights due diligence is an integral part of our business, aligning us with the UN Guiding Principles on Business and Human Rights, and enabling us to identify actual and potential human rights risks across our own operations and those of our suppliers and partners.

 Human Rights Impact Assessments

 Our Human Rights Impact Assessments focus on impacts to people within our main operations and value streams.
-Key activities during an impact assessment include visiting and observing farming, processing, manufacturing, and sales and distribution operations.
-During the assessments, we conduct a series of interviews with employees and workers, as well as representatives of suppliers, clients, and partners.
-At the end of the assessment, we report on the findings and discuss recommendations for improvement with local management.
+On-site visits are just one component of these assessments to analyze human rights conditions throughout our value chain, and we also conduct a series of interviews with site managers, employees and workers, as well as representatives of suppliers and partners in some cases.
+At the end of an assessment, we report the findings and discuss recommendations for improvement with local management.
 Our head office then works closely with the local team to address any issues raised and improve the situation.

 Self-assessment questionnaires

-On the recommendation of our External Human Rights Advisory Board, we introduced a self-assessment questionnaire in 2019 to evaluate the human rights profile of more countries, and to increase the scope and impact of our human rights due diligence.
-Following the same methodology as our Human Rights Impact Assessments, this smartly designed survey targets our lower-ranked high-risk countries that have not been prioritized for Human Rights Impact Assessments in the short term.
+Our self-assessment questionnaire follows the same methodology as our Human Rights Impact Assessments, and this smartly designed survey targets our lower-ranked high-risk countries that have not been prioritized for Human Rights Impact Assessments in the short term.
 During the COVID-19 pandemic, the self-assessment questionnaire became a valuable tool for conducting remote human rights due diligence, and we are continuing to apply it for our medium-risk countries.

 Assessments for the tobacco leaf supply chain

-These assessments provide a more comprehensive understanding of the human rights impacts within one specific part of our value chain - our tobacco supply chain and tobacco growing business - and the challenges that tobacco growers face in their communities.
-In 2022, we also initiated similar assessments with the same goal under the umbrella of the industry-wide Sustainable Tobacco Program - in-depth assessments.
+These assessments provide a more comprehensive understanding of the human rights impacts within one specific part of our value chain - our tobacco supply chain - and the challenges that tobacco growers face in their communities.
+We also conduct similar in-depth assessments with the same goal under the umbrella of the industry-wide Sustainable Tobacco Program.

-Our existing programs - Agricultural Labor Practices (ALP), Achieving Reduction of Child Labor in Support of Education (ARISE) and Grower Support Programs (GSP) - fit perfectly within our five-pillar strategy: ALP supports the identification part of the cycle, while ARISE and GSP support our response.
-The ARISE and GSP programs are specifically designed to improve the livelihoods of those within the communities where we operate by overcoming issues such as access to education or safe drinking water.
+Our existing programs - Agricultural Labor Practices (ALP), Achieving Reduction of Child Labor in Support of Education (ARISE) and Grower Support Programs (GSP) - fit perfectly within our five-pillar strategy, with ALP supporting the identification part of the cycle, and ARISE and GSP supporting our response.
+The ARISE and GSP programs are specifically designed to improve the livelihoods of those within the communities where we procure tobacco leaf by overcoming issues such as access to education or safe drinking water.
 Our investments include building boreholes and water distribution points, investing in solar projects, and refurbishing structures that provide basic social services.

 Read more: